 The health sector handles some of the most sensitive personal data, and patients have the right to expect that information will be looked after.
 It is important that all IG SIRI (Serious Incident Requiring Investigation) which occur in health, public health and adult social care services are reported at the earliest opportunity, and are handled effectively.

-This process has changed.
-All health service organisations (excluding those in Scotland, Northern Ireland and Wales) must now use the IG Toolkit Incident Reporting Tool to report IG SIRIs to the Health and Social Care Information Centre (HSCIC), Department of Health, ICO and other regulators.
-The incident reporting tool makes the reporting process simpler and more efficient – automatically informing the appropriate organisations.
+All health service organisations in England must now use the IG Toolkit Incident Reporting Tool.
+This will report IG SIRIs to the Health and Social Care Information Centre (HSCIC), Department of Health, ICO and other regulators.
+Health service bodies in Scotland, Wales and Northern Ireland should submit a report to the ICO using our Security breach notification form.

 Registering with the ICO